prawinn555/reactdemo/README.md

    "homepage": "http://<user>.github.io/<your repository>",
 ```

-Create a package in the directory 'build' and deploy on Githib page.
+Create a package in the directory 'build' and deploy on Github pages.

 ```